mixmastamyk/console/docs/additional.rst

     >>>  # this space intentionally left blank ;-)

-There are several blessings-inspired context managers as well:
+There are several blessings-inspired context managers as well.
+See below for more.

 - ``sc.bracketed_paste()``
 - ``sc.fullscreen()``